Debt & Credit Help Bankruptcy

 8 downsides of bankruptcy

 Bankruptcy has the potential to help you in a dire financial situation, but it can also have devastating consequences for your future.
-Bankruptcy should be a last resort when you’ve run through all your other options to take care of debt.
+Bankruptcy should be a last resort after exhausting all other options.
 If you’re considering it, make sure you know the possible blows you’ll face.

 1. Your credit will tank

-If you’re months (or years) late in paying outstanding debt, your credit score is probably pretty low already, but a bankruptcy filing can still cause additional harm to your score.
-The more accounts listed in your bankruptcy filing, the more significant the impact on your credit score.
-Along with that, a bankruptcy filing can stay on your credit report for seven to 10 years, depending on which chapter you file under.
+If you’re months (or years) late in paying outstanding debt, your credit score may already be low in the credit score ranges.
+Still, a bankruptcy filing can cause additional harm to it—the more accounts listed in your bankruptcy filing, the more significant the impact on your credit score.
+In addition, a bankruptcy filing can stay on your credit report for seven to 10 years, depending on which chapter you file under.

 2. It could be harder to borrow in the future

 Having a bankruptcy mark on your credit report is like having a black cloud over your head for as long as a decade.
-Lenders see bankruptcy marks as a big red flag and will be hesitant to work with you.
+Lenders see bankruptcy marks as a big red flag and often hesitate to work with you.
 It could stop you from getting a home, car, or even a credit card in the future.

 3. Not all types of debt are eligible for bankruptcy

 A big misconception about bankruptcy is that you’re no longer responsible for paying any current debt if you declare it.
-While filing for bankruptcy may help wipe out unsecured debt like medical bills, personal loans, or credit card debt, not all debt is eligible to be included in bankruptcy filings.
+While filing for bankruptcy may help wipe out unsecured debt like medical bills, personal loans, or credit card debt, not all debt can be included in bankruptcy filings.

-For example, student loans and secured debt like mortgages are usually still your responsibility after you file.
-Alimony can also not be discharged by bankruptcy.
-So even if you declare bankruptcy, you still may have to face outstanding debt.
-Depending on the debt you struggle most with, bankruptcy may not be worth it.
+For example, secured debt like mortgages remain your responsibility after filing.
+Alimony and child support are also ineligible for discharge by bankruptcy.
+This means that even if you declare bankruptcy, you may still have outstanding debt.
+Depending on your debt, bankruptcy may not be worth it.

 5. It can be hard to qualify for

-If you’re declaring Chapter 7 bankruptcy, you’ll need to prove you can’t afford to repay your debt through a means test.
-This test is to ensure your income is low enough to declare bankruptcy.
+If you declare Chapter 7 bankruptcy, you must prove you can’t afford to repay your debt through a means test.
+This test ensures your income is low enough to declare bankruptcy.
 If it isn’t, your disposable income will be evaluated to see that after your important expenses (like housing and child support), you have nothing left over to pay for your debt.
 Not everyone has enough debt to file for bankruptcy.

-6. It could take years to complete the process
+6. It could take years to complete a Chapter 13 bankruptcy

-If you successfully declare Chapter 13 bankruptcy, you could see years of paying a court-ordered repayment plan.
+If you successfully declare Chapter 13 bankruptcy, you could face years of paying a court-ordered repayment plan.
 Repayments under a Chapter 13 filing typically take anywhere from three to five years to complete.

 7. Your cosigners could be on the hook